CardHeroAU/SuperCalculator/docs/FAQs.md

 [Image about Income & Tax]

-# How is Superanuation Taxed?
+# How is Superannuation Taxed?

 Generally speaking, the super is taxed at a consessional 15%.
 This includes
 1. The Superanuation Guaruntee (The super employer pays you, usually 9.5%), and